Drookoo/hugo-site/content/posts/2023-04-26-into-the-fediverse.md

 |  defcon.social           |             |
 |             |             |

-As always, one good resource to find servers that caters to certain niches is on the official Mastodon webpage itself https://joinmastodon.org/servers
+As always, one good resource to find servers that cater to certain niches is on the official Mastodon webpage itself https://joinmastodon.org/servers